 - Practice breathing techniques – pregnancy yoga can help prepare the mother for similar breathing techniques required during labour to ease the contractions.
 Pregnancy yoga will focus on deep, slow and conscious breathing with a focus on being totally aware of your mind and body.

 - Relaxation and cool down – to finalise each pregnancy yoga class, there will be a time for relaxation.
-This not only returns the heart rate to normal, but also gives time for meditation, contemplation or to install positive vibes through the repetition of mantras.
-It depends on the style of the yoga and the teacher, but by the end of the class, you should feel a sense of calmness and tranquility.
+This not only returns the heart rate to normal, but also gives time for meditation and contemplation, or to create positive energy through the repetition of mantras.
+It depends on the type of yoga and the teacher, but by the end of the class, you should feel a sense of calmness and tranquility.

-Some yoga studios have specific pregnancy yoga classes, however, others just invite pregnant women to regular classes, yet they will pay specific attention and adapt the class accordingly, at times giving different instructions to anyone who is expecting.
+Some yoga studios have specific pregnancy yoga classes.
+Others just invite pregnant women to regular classes, yet they will pay specific attention and adapt the class accordingly.
+At times they may give different instructions to anyone who is expecting.

-Bikram yoga and other “hot yogas’ are generally not recommended for pregnancy yoga.
+Bikram yoga and other hot yogas are generally not recommended for pregnancy.

-The best thing is to talk to the yoga teacher first to discuss how your own pregnancy has been going, how you have been feeling and any specific medical conditions you have both generally and just during pregnancy.
+The best thing is to talk to the yoga teacher first to discuss how your own pregnancy has been going.
+Tell them how you have been feeling and any specific medical conditions you have both generally and just during pregnancy.

-If you can select a yoga teacher who is trained specifically in prenatal yoga then this will provide added peace of mind about the assistance you will be getting.
+If you can select a yoga teacher who is trained specifically in prenatal yoga then this will provide added peace of mind about the assistance you will get.